 - 1. Define implicit and explicit bias. - 2.
 Relate 5 ways in which the historical impact of structural racism has contributed to implicit bias in healthcare services. - 3.
 Describe 3 ways in which other forms of historical discrimination have impacted access to healthcare in the United States. - 4.
-Describe 3 tests used to evaluate the presence of implicit bias in healthcare. - 5.
-Discuss 4 ways to reduce implicit bias in healthcare. - 6.
+Define reproductive justice. - 5.
+Describe 3 tests used to evaluate the presence of implicit bias in healthcare. - 6.
+Discuss 4 ways to improve communication skills to reduce bias in healthcare. - 7.
 Relate 3 policies designed to remedy the impact of implicit bias in healthcare.